EPO – Erythropoietin

 EPO Dosage and Usage

-Weekly dosage varies 50-300 IU per kilogram of body weight.
+Weekly dosage varies 50-300 IU per kilogram of body weight with some iron supplementation.
 By this guideline a 176 lb (80 kgs) athlete would take a maximum of 4000 U per injection.
 This would be done in the days/weeks prior to a competition, the peak effect hopefully reached near the day of the event.
 Sportsmen starts feeling results after two weeks of usage (hematocrit level increases 3-4%).
 Most of specialists agree that one should not use erythropoietin for more than six weeks!

 We find it optimal to use following schedule: Loading phase 4500-12000 IU for week 1-3 (6000 IU in average), then keep supportive dosage 3000-4000 IU for weeks 4-6.
 Weekly dosage is to be split on three equal shots.